-Comments received as part of the Issues and Options consultation None.
+None.
 Not included in the Issues and Options consultation.

 - Preferred Option: Generally rates positive. - No policy: Not having a policy does not mean that these issues will not be considered or addressed.
-A policy does however provide more certainty.
-Officer experience indicates that the Authority does get some of these applications and a lack of policy is not helpful.
-Note that there was a policy on this issue in the 1997 Local Plan.
-The Authority receives applications for annexes and there is currently no specific policy on this topic.
+A policy does however provide more certainty

+Officer knowledge and experience.